ahanikotb/react-easy-seo/README.md

 # react-easy-seo

-# a npm package that provides a  creative solution for react seo without ssr or preload relies on react-router-dom and
+# a npm package that provides a  creative solution for react seo without ssr or preload relies on react-router-dom and  react-helmet

 # Installation
 npm install -g react-easy-seo